AlbertGoma/aeatDB/README.md

 # aeatDB
-Quick and dirty invoice database to fill in spanish tax forms.
+Quick and dirty invoice database for MariaDB and MySQL to fill in spanish tax forms.